chamoji/chamoji.github.io/_posts/2015-02-10-Xrd-Calculations.md

 To figure this out, we need to know which figures to add to get the result we want.

 A single direction move is simply selecting a number from 1-9 and combining it with the number of different button combinations possible given 6 inputs.
+A single direction move also consists of only a directional input with no button input attached.

-	Total Combinations of Single-Direction Moves = (Number of directions) * (Button Combination)
+	Total Combinations of Single-Direction Moves =
+	(Number of directions) * (Button Combination) + (Number of directions)

 	Number of directions = 9 choose 1
 	Number of directions = 9